sluescher/HIS-210-LateAntiquity/content/_index.md

 ### :clipboard: [Policies](#policies)

-## :pushpin: Reminder
+## :pushpin: Reminders
-The use of ChatGPT or other generative AI programs is **not** permitted for the completion any of the assignments in this class.
+1. The use of ChatGPT or other generative AI programs is **not** permitted for the completion any of the assignments in this class.
 Any work that a student turns in that has been written with a generative AI program, in part or in whole, will receive a **grade of 0**.
+2. For the precept *only*, you are allowed to use AI according to the [AI Policy of the Department of History](https://history.princeton.edu/undergraduate/policies).
+If you use AI to brainstorm, you have to disclose it in your writing.
-Precept participation counts for **10%** of the final grade, but if you fail to receive a passing mark for the precept you will fail the class.
+3. Precept participation counts for **10%** of the final grade, but if you fail to receive a passing mark for the precept you will fail the class.

 ## Precept Sessions
 - [Week 02 | **Sep 10**](#september-10)